 - A complete list of animal species in the park was derived from the Atlas of NSW Wildlife.
 A total of 156 species have been recorded within the study area since 1950, including 19 threatened species and 15 introduced species.

-The survey results indicate that Lane Cove National Park supports a diverse mix of animal species, and plays an integral role in the survival of a number of native animals in the region.
+The survey results indicate that Lane Cove National Park supports a diverse mix of animal species and plays an integral role in the survival of a number of native animals within the region.

 All of the records collected during the survey have been entered into the Atlas of NSW Wildlife, which can be accessed by park management staff and members of the public.

-If you have a dial-up internet connection, you can download sections of the plan below.
+If you have dial-up or a slow internet connection, you can download the report in sections: